taoteh1221/Open_Crypto_Tracker/README.txt

 IMPORTANT REST API NOTES:

 The 'Linux Desktop Edition' of this app has a slightly different endpoint format for the internal REST API (due to unavoidable feature restrictions).
-Login to your Admin Config area, and see the 'Webhook / Internal API' section, for the example code required to use the internal REST API.
+Login to your Admin Config area, and see the 'Webhook / Internal API' section, for the endpoint and example code required to use the internal REST API.

 SEE /DOCUMENTATION-ETC/REST-API-EXAMPLES.txt FOR EXAMPLES OF CALLING THE API WITH CURL, JAVASCRIPT, AND PHP